What is GST(Goods and Services Tax) in India? Complete Guide

 Cultural and Religious Articles: Objects of religious significance, including traditional adornments and ritual items, are free from GST, respecting cultural and religious practices.

 Public Health Products: Products essential for public health, such as contraceptives, are exempt from GST, aligning with national health objectives.
-Philanthropic Services: Services offered by non-profit entities for charitable purposes are not subject to GST, recognizing their vital role in societal welfare.
+Philanthropic Services: Services offered by non-profit entities for charitable purposes are not subject to GST, recognising their vital role in societal welfare.
 Eco-Friendly Goods: Equipment and parts for generating renewable energy, like solar panels and wind turbines, enjoy a GST exemption, promoting environmental sustainability.

-This summarization underscores the GST policy's role in mitigating the cost impact on essential goods and services, promoting sustainable practices, and supporting sectors with significant social impact.
+This summarisation underscores the GST policy's role in mitigating the cost impact on essential goods and services, promoting sustainable practices, and supporting sectors with significant social impact.
 For a detailed and updated list of exemptions, stakeholders are encouraged to consult the official GST portal, reflecting the most current adjustments made by the GST Council.